mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/classes_and_objects.md

 States are tracked by instance variables which are scoped at the object level and specified in the class  while behaviours are defined as instance methods in the class which are available to all objects of that class.

 Individual objects of the same class have unique states while having shared behaviors.
+Individual objects of the same class have unique states while having shared behaviors defined in the class as instance methods.

+Objects of the same class have a unique 'state'.

+While objects encapsulate state in the form of instance variables, classes encapsulate and exposes behaviors in the form of instance methods.

 For example, we have a `Computer` Class.
 We may create two different objects one named "HP Notebook" and the other "Dell Latitude".
 They are both `Computer` objects but contain different informatition like model, screen size, RAM, storage etc.